-In a relatively short period of time, push notifications have emerged as the preferred medium of customer communication for businesses.
-Whether it’s transactional, promotional, or customer retention-related messaging, companies across verticals are leveraging push to reach their audiences directly.
+In a relatively short period of time, the push notification service has emerged as a preferred medium of customer communication for businesses.
+Whether it’s transactional, promotional, or customer retention-related messaging, companies across verticals are leveraging push to reach their audiences directly and improve customer services.
 Yet, only a handful are seeing the level of engagement they had hoped for.
 What are these businesses doing right to convert their messages to actual orders?
 The answer lies in customer segmentation.

 When it comes to sending mobile push notifications to customers, a one-size-fits-all approach simply does not work.
 Users are already swamped with messages throughout the day, and do not bother engaging with those that are not relevant to them.
 By now, most businesses likely know this.They personalize messages by adding small details like the user’s name, etc. or the items they browsed to show the customer they recognize them and value them.
 While this does add a personal touch, it’s really not enough to catch the user’s attention unless the actual content aligns with their interests.
 This is achieved through segmentation, where app users are divided into different groups based on parameters such as their age, interests, in-app behavior, their journey stage, location, etc. and then targeted with personalized messages that add real value to them.
 Segmentation is a key differentiator in the success of a push message, yet many businesses do not go that extra mile.
 Those that do though get the best results from their mobile push notification service and see next-level customer engagement.